-The Valleys have had a starring role in Dr Who since 1973 when The Green Death was filmed at sites in Brynmawr and Deri.
-Since then castles and cinemas, country parks and manor houses as well as towns and countryside settings have provided the backdrop you for the world’s most popular sci-fi series.
+The Valleys have had a starring role in Dr Who since 1973 when The Green Death was filmed in Brynmawr and Deri.
+Since then castles and cinemas, country parks and manor houses as well as towns and countryside settings have provided the backdrop for the world’s most popular sci-fi series.

 This has hosted two of the creepiest Doctor Who episodes in recent years; The Rebel Flesh and The Almost People.
 That hasn’t been it’s only starring role you will also have seen it in The End of Time, The Eternity Trap, The Vampires of Venice, Lost in Time and The Power of Three.
 Caerphilly Castle is one of the great medieval castles of western Europe.
 Built in the 13th century by one of Henry III’s most powerful barons, Gilbert de Clare, it isn’t just alien life the castle has defended the populace from; for centuries it has been lauded as a military base.
-Caerphily Castle website.
+Caerphilly Castle.

 Cwm Ifor Farm, Morgan Jones Park, White Cross Inn